Suvarnabhumi Airport: Midfield Satellite Concourse 1 (SAT-1)

-A new midfield concourse called SAT-1 partially opened in September 2023 and is expected to fully open from early 2024.
-It is linked to the current main terminal via an underground automated people mover (APM) system.
-The new people mover was provided by Siemens using the NeoVAL technology.
+A new midfield concourse called SAT-1 partially opened in September 2023 and was fully opened from early 2024.
+It is linked to the current main terminal via an underground automated people mover (APM) system titled Suvarnabhumi Airport Automated People Mover.
+(Note: ระบบขนส่งผู้โดยสารอัตโนมัติท่าอากาศยานสุวรรณภูมิ) The new people mover was provided by Siemens using the NeoVAL technology.
 The new satellite terminal has a total of 28 gates, with eight for the Airbus A380 and Boeing 747-8 super jumbo jet.
 Spanning around 251,400 square meters, it will increase the airport's annual passenger handling capacity from 45 million to 60 million.
 The SAT-1 terminal was nominated as one of six airport terminals for the Prix Versailles World's Most Beautiful Airports Architectural Award for 2024, which was announced at UNESCO.

-Future Expansion Projects (2025 onwards)
+Future expansion projects (2025 onwards)

 On 29 October 2024, it was reported that Airports of Thailand Public Company Limited (AOT) revised Suvarnabhumi's masterplan for expansion.
 The revision included cancelling a planned second Midfield Satellite Concourse (which would have been south of the existing satellite concourse) in favor of a massive new terminal on the airport's southern end.
 AOT made the revision due to fears that a second Midfield Satellite Concourse would not be enough to meet future demand.
 The new South Terminal will cost 120 billion baht ($3.7 billion USD) and have a capacity of 70 million passengers annually.
 It is set to open by the end of 2031.
 Alongside the new South Terminal, AOT is also planning the east terminal expansion project, which will add 81,000 square meters of space for passengers.
 Lastly, AOT has confirmed a fourth runway to be constructed east of Runway 1/19.
 The new runway will cost 20 billion baht ($615 million USD) and will be at least 12,000 feet in length, similar to the other runways at Suvarnabhumi.
 Bidding for contracts for the fourth runway is set to open in 2027, likely meaning that the runway will be completed alongside the new South Terminal.
 When fully complete, these projects will allow Suvarnabhumi Airport to serve 150 million passengers every year.